../

 curl https://raw.githubusercontent.com/openbsd/src/master/sys/sys/tree.h -o tree.h

-This header file includes sys/_null.h, a file that does not exist in Linux.
-However, since tree.h uses this file only to define NULL, changing it to stdlib.h works just fine.
+This header file includes `sys/_null.h`, which does not exist on Linux.
+However, `tree.h` only uses this file to define `NULL`, so you can just change it to `stdlib.h`.

 // #include <sys/_null.h>